 The first issue which must be addressed in restoring a license is to identify the type of suspension that is in place.
 In this regard, there are essentially four (4) types of license suspension in New Jersey:

 - Close Out Suspensions: the most frequently encountered reason for a license suspension is what is referred to as a close out.
-A close out is a Court imposed suspension resulting from an individual's failure to appear in Court, failure to pay a Court fine or failure to adhere to a Court Order, for example, failing to perform community service, surrender a license, or perform IDRC.
-A warrant is typically in existence when a case goes to close out and the warrant customarily will not be lifted absent posting of the warrant amount or the appearance of an attorney on behalf of the defendant;
+A close out is a court imposed suspension resulting from an individual’s failure to appear in court, failure to pay a court fine or failure to adhere to a Court Order, for example, failing to perform community service, surrender a license, or perform IDRC.
+A warrant is typically in existence when a case goes to close out.
+The warrant customarily will not be lifted absent posting of the warrant amount or the appearance of an attorney on behalf of the defendant;

 - Court Order: the reason for a license suspension can be as basic as a Court Order.
-Indeed, a Municipal Court or Superior Court in NJ possesses authority to suspend an individual's drivers license for such things as driving without insurance, driving while suspended, driving while intoxicated, or possession of cds.
-A suspension may be modified, eliminated or run concurrent by a Court but generally this can only be accomplished with the assistance of a knowledgeable lawyer such as those at our law firm; and
+Indeed, a municipal court or superior court in NJ possesses authority to suspend an individual’s drivers license for such things as driving without insurance, driving while suspended, driving while intoxicated, or possession of cds.
+A suspension may be modified, eliminated or ran concurrent by a Court but generally this can only be accomplished with the assistance of a knowledgeable lawyer such as those at our law firm; and